percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 When an EKTKey is received and processed successfully, the recipient MUST respond with an Ack handshake message as described in Section 7 of [@I-D.ietf-tls-dtls13].
-The EKTKey message and Ack must be retransmitted following the rules in Secton 4.2.4 of [@RFC6347].
+The EKTKey message and Ack must be retransmitted following the rules in Section 4.2.4 of [@RFC6347].

   Note: To be clear, EKT can be used with versions of DTLS prior to 1.3.
 The only difference is that in a pre-1.3 TLS stacks will not